janwilmake/zipobject.vercel/README.md

 > [!TIP]
 > Let's keep an eye on these pages, if it starts hitting high, we may benefit from reducing allocated memory, for example, all the way down to a 128MB edge function.
 As a fallback, we can do 3GB for large repos, if that would make it faster.

+# Intended dependant open source projects

+- uithub: exploration of github
+- npmjz: exploration of npmjs/jsr and other package managers
+- ingestwiki: exploration of wikipedia
+- site2text: exploration of any website as markdown
+- gcombinator.news: the ycombinator site but with extra features